supersven/ghc-riscv-ngc-talk/slidev/slides.md

 # EOF

 - Let's discuss the mentioned questions and tasks at Zurihac!
-- Looking forwards to see you in the GHC room or at the lake!
+- Looking forward to meet you in the GHC room or at the lake!